AniaIvanova/AniaIvanova/README.md

 #### Hi there 👋
 My name is Anna.
-This is my [trainee website-blog](https://nextjs-blog-aniaivanova.vercel.app), which was originally created during and thanks to the [Next.js tutorial](https://nextjs.org/learn).
+This is my [trainee website-blog](https://nextjs-blog-aniaivanova.vercel.app), which was originally created thanks to the [Next.js tutorial](https://nextjs.org/learn).
 You can read there how you to reach me 📫